slalom/dataops-docs/getting_started_with_spark.md

     * ```DESCRIBE TABLE mytable```
     * ```SHOW TABLES IN mydb```

-### Tutorial 02: A Dungeon Adventure in AI, on Jupyter
+### Tutorial 02: Play an ML-Based Dungeon Adventure Game, on Jupyter

 _This fun tutorial introduces you to Jupyter notebooks by way of an ML-based text adventure game called [AIDungeon_2](https://www.theverge.com/tldr/2019/12/6/20998993/ai-dungeon-2-choose-your-own-adventure)._